-As analyzed above, this kind of exploration of training methods and data utilization skills is also highly important; in fact, the resultant performance gains may even exceedthose generated by changing the query strategy.
+As analyzed above, this kind of exploration of training methods and data utilization skills is also essential; in fact, the resultant performance gains may even exceed those generated by changing the query strategy.
 Applying these techniques enables the full use of existing data without any associated increase in labeling costs, which helps in resolving the issue of the number of AL query samples being insufficient to support the updating of the DL model.